Nigeria seeks to extend fuel subsidy program | DW | 25.01.2022

 Unions have also urged the government to expedite work on upgrading Nigeria's four major oil refineries, with the oil-rich country currently dependent on foreign imports of refined petroleum products.

-Ahmed has admitted that cutting the program at this time could put an additional financial burden on Nigerians.
+Ahmed has acknowledged that cutting the program at this time could put an additional financial burden on Nigerians.

 "It's become clear that the timing is problematic, that practically there is still heightened inflation and also the removal of subsidies would further worsen the situation and thereby imposing more difficulties on the citizens," Ahmed told Nigerian senators earlier this week.

-Cutting the subsidy program could exacerbate tensions ahead of Nigeria's presidential election in February of next year, with Nigerians voting to replace incumbent President Buhari.
+Cutting the subsidy program could exacerbate tensions ahead of Nigeria's presidential election in February 2023, with Nigerians voting to replace incumbent President Buhari.

 Previous President Goodluck Jonathan also toyed with ending the costly policy, only to back down when facing public and military protests.